CosmWasm/docs-deprecated/docs/getting-started/first-demo.md

 # upload and see we create code 1
 # gas is huge due to wasm size... but auto-zipping reduced this from 800k to around 260k
-wasmcli tx wasm store validator contract.wasm --gas 300000  -y wasmcli query wasm list-code
+wasmcli tx wasm store contract.wasm --from validator --gas 300000  -y wasmcli query wasm list-code

 # verify this uploaded contract has the same hash as the local code